Configuration Explanation

 enabled

-The default value is false, which disables the Swagger API helper instance.
+false.Which disables the Swagger API helper instance.

 5. RProxy